json-schema-org/json-schema-spec/jsonschema-core.md

 ### Caveats

 #### Guarding Against Infinite Recursion

 A schema MUST NOT be run into an infinite loop against an instance.
 For example, if two schemas `#alice` and `#bob` both have an `allOf` property that refers to the other, a naive validator might get stuck in an infinite recursive loop trying to validate the instance.
 Schemas SHOULD NOT make use of infinite recursive nesting like this; the behavior is undefined.

-#### References to Possible Non-Schemas {#non-schema-references}
+#### References to Possible Non-Schemas {#non-schemas}

-Subschema objects (or booleans) are recognized by their use with known applicator keywords or with location-reserving keywords such as [`$defs`](#825-schema-re-use-with-defs) that take one or more subschemas as a value.
+Subschema objects (or booleans) are recognized by their use with known applicator keywords or with location-reserving keywords such as [`$defs`](#defs) that take one or more subschemas as a value.
 These keywords may be `$defs` and the standard applicators from this document, or extension keywords from a known vocabulary, or implementation-specific custom keywords.

 Multi-level structures of unknown keywords are capable of introducing nested subschemas, which would be subject to the processing rules for `$id`.
 Therefore,